-I am a senior lecturer in Computational Biology at DAMTP, and member of the Cambridge Computational Biology Institute (CCBI).
+I am a Reader in Computational Neuroscience at DAMTP, and member of the Cambridge Computational Biology Institute (CCBI).
 I am also co-director of the MPhil in Computational Biology.
 I use computational techniques to investigate development of the nervous system.

 May 2015: Come to MAPS 2015 in Strasbourg for a workshop we are organizing entitled From Maps to Circuits: Models and Mechanisms for Generating Neural Connections.
 This follows on from our workshop in 2014 (MAPS 2014).
 A collection of papers relating to this workshop has just appeared in Developmental Neurobiology edited by Geoffrey Goodhill (cover image).